han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 Documentation can help with consistency.
 For example documentation of the terminology or coding style guidelines.

 When working on someone else's codebase, the best thing to do is to follow the existing way of doing things even if you don't agree with them or have a better way.
 If you don't do so, the code will start to become more inconsistent.
 If you really want to improve the way things are done in this codebase, you should change all the places at once so that it does not introduce inconsistency.

+Consistency is a pre-requisite for implementing any convention over configuration.

 ### Writing vs reading code